-The damage from a severe hailstorm can be devastating, causing broken glass, flat tires, and dented and/or broken parts on the vehicle’s exterior.
+The damage from a severe hailstorm can be devastating, causing the broken glass, flat tires, and dented and/or broken parts on the vehicle’s exterior.
 Not all states identify hail as the reason behind a salvage title, but many do.

-In the case of a theft, many insurers have already reimbursed the car owner for its value before the vehicle has been retrieved.
+In the case of theft, many insurers have already reimbursed the car owner for its value before the vehicle has been retrieved.
 As a result, the car is salvaged and receives its title accordingly.

 Salvage Titles Vary by State

 Before you buy your next automobile at a salvage car auction, make sure you understand what a salvaged car is.
 You should also be aware that you might need to use a different car insurer than the one you currently have.
-Typically, you can save a lot of money buying this particular type of vehicle, making it an excellent idea, especially if you drive your cars hard.
+Typically, you can save a lot of money buying this particular type of vehicle, making it an excellent idea, especially if you drive your car hard.